zacmoss/laravel-event-poster/README.md

 When adding the date filter, had to change styling of events iteration for myEvents page by adding if statement

 Filters need to be re-factored and made in a way that pagination can be passed to them

+Discussion

+Events are rendered two ways in this system.
+One using the Controllers to pass data to view, the other using Ajax to grab events from controllers, then add to html of searchFeed div to 'load' the view without a page refresh...

+To me, it's much cleaner to pass events to view using the controllers.
+We demonstrate this with the render of Event Feed and the render of the My Events page.
+With the Ajax strategy, we don't have access to Laravel's paginator which is an issue.
+Is there a strategy which let's us use the first strategy without having to refresh the page when events are filtered???

+More of the filter logic can be moved to the controllers.
+I think we can do all the auth / logged in checks in the controller and pass the html render string in a variable to the view, which then just adds the html render string to the div and shows the div.

+Down the line: Could add gearman job which goes through and removes past date events every night.
+(Delete their corresponding going data items as well).
+Could also add a gearman job which removes going data items with eventIds for events which no longer exist / were deleted, b/c I'm having issues with the delete on cascade option in the model...Could add auto filter on event feed load which uses the geo location var to only load events at that location or default to lafayette or if they don't 'allow' geo locator show an error, must allow geo locator or redirect to a page which asks them to choose a city to view events for.
+All that would be is the city filter.
+Could also add a table for available cities and their coords.
+So we can just grab all currently available cities from that table and include in options of city filter and we would then have those coords to be able to do that - 1 + 1 trick for anyone within a few miles of city to get pegged at that city.